Grilled Zucchini Caprese Stacks with Basil Vinaigrette

 Basil Vinaigrette Ingredients:

-- 3 tablespoons basil puree or chopped fresh basil (or frozen basil will work if fresh basil is not in season)
+- 3 tablespoons basil puree or chopped fresh basil (see notes)

 Zucchini Marinade Ingredients: